ecmwf-ifs/ecaeropt/README.md

 # License
   - This software is licensed by ECMWF with an APACHE license.
-Please check file LICENSE.txt
+Please check file LICENSE file in main directory.

 # Contact Info